-- 5.12.2.1.
-The ADS may continue to operate in the presence of faults that do not prevent that ADS from fulfilling the safety requirements applicable to the ADS. - 5.12.2.2.
-In response to a fault, the ADS may permit activation and use of a feature impacted by the fault provided that the ADS continues to provide the functions necessary to perform the entire DDT. - 5.12.2.3 The ADS shall adapt its performance of the DDT in accordance with the severity of the fault to ensure road safety - 5.12.2.3.1.
-The ADS shall prohibit activation of an ADS feature in the presence of a fault in an ADS function that compromises the ADS capability to perform the entire DDT within the ODD of the feature. - 5.12.2.1.2.
-The limited operation of the ADS should comply to the normally applicable safety requirements. - 5.12.3 Remote termination of individual or multiple ADS or feature(s) by the manufacturer and/or service operator shall be possible when requested by Authorities. - 5.12.3.1 Remote termination for an ADS performing the DDT shall be capable of triggering an ADS fallback response. - 5.12.3.2 Remote termination of an ADS or ADS feature(s) shall render them unable to be activated by user. - 5.12.4.
+- 5.12.3 Remote termination of individual or multiple ADS or feature(s) by the manufacturer and/or service operator shall be possible. - 5.12.3.1 Remote termination for an ADS performing the DDT shall trigger a fallback response. - 5.12.3.2 Remote termination of an ADS or ADS feature(s) shall render them unable to be activated by user. - 5.12.4.
 The ADS shall execute a fallback response in the event of a failure in the ADS and/or other vehicle system that prevents the ADS from performing the DDT. - 5.12.4.1.
 In the absence of a fallback-ready user, the ADS shall fall back directly to an MRC. - 5.12.4.2.
 If the ADS is designed to request and enable intervention by a human driver, the ADS should execute a fallback to an MRC in the event of a failure in the transition of control to the user. - 5.12.4.2.1.
 Upon completion of a fallback to an MRC, a user may be permitted to assume control of the vehicle. - 5.13.
 Recommendations for safe interactions between Users and ADS. - 5.13.1.
-Scope and purpose. - 5.13.1.1.
-This section provides recommendations on the design of the ADS user interactions between users and ADS vehicles to obtain safe operation of ADS vehicles.
+Scope and purpose.